String wrapped wood Christmas trees with junk stands and sign

 Please tell me you have a rusty junk bin… if you don’t, it’s high time to head on out and collect for one!
 Solves all my problems daily.
 HERE is one way I added to mine.

-4. Make a cute mini sign that tells the story.
+4. Make a cute mini Trees sign that further tells this story.

 - I first painted a plank in a sage green in a half hazard way.(no sanding needed)

-- Once dry, the image was stenciled in white.
+- Once dry, Trees Pine Spruce Fir from Christmas Trees was stenciled in white.

 - Twine was wrapped around each end for an added rustic detail.